Seneca Lake · The Area Map

 Watkins Glen

-Franklin Street tap house with a thoughtful rotating draft list and honest pub food — the easy Watkins Glen dinner.
+Franklin Street tap house with a thoughtful rotating draft list and — the operator's pick — the best wings in Watkins Glen.
+Honest pub food, walkable from the village, the easy weeknight dinner.

 Farms & Producers